cloudflare/cloudflare-docs-engine/src/content/learning/using-durable-objects.md

 Durable Objects provide low-latency coordination and consistent storage for the Workers platform through two features: global uniqueness and a transactional storage API.

-* Global Uniqueness guarantees that there will be a single Durable Object with a given id running at once.
+* Global Uniqueness guarantees that there will be a single Durable Object with a given id running at once, in the whole world.
 Requests for a Durable Object id are routed by the Workers runtime to the Cloudflare point-of-presence that owns the Durable Object.

 * The transactional storage API provides strongly-consistent, key-value storage to the Durable Object.
 Each Object can only read and modify keys associated with that Object.
 Execution of a Durable Object is single-threaded, but multiple request threads may be processed out-of-order from how they arrived at the Object.